-During the nine months ended September 30, 2023 and 2022, the Company paid total dividends on its common stock, LTIP Units and OP Units in the aggregate amount of \$44,207 and \$43,779, respectively.
+During the three six months ended March 31, 2024 June 30, 2024 and 2023, the Company paid total dividends on its common stock, LTIP Units and OP Units in the aggregate amount of \$14,946 \$29,846 and \$14,699 \$29,387, respectively.

-As of September 30, 2023 and December 31, 2022, the Company had accrued dividend balances of \$ 266 and \$209 for dividends payable on the aggregate annual and long-term LTIP Units that are subject to retroactive receipt of dividends on the amount of LTIP Units ultimately earned.
-During the nine months ended September 30, 2023, \$115 of dividends were accrued and \$58 of dividends were paid related to these units.
-During the nine months ended September 30, 2022, the dividend accrual was reversed by \$7 and \$471 of dividends were paid related to these units.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, the Company had accrued dividend balances of \$285 \$398 and \$345 for dividends payable on the aggregate annual and long-term LTIP Units that are subject to retroactive receipt of dividends on the amount of LTIP Units ultimately earned.
+During the three six months ended March 31, 2024 June 30, 2024, \$67 \$180 of dividends were accrued and \$127 of dividends were paid related to these units.
+During the three six months ended March 31, 2023 June 30, 2023, \$44 \$107 of dividends were accrued and \$57 of dividends were paid related to these units.

-The amount of the dividends paid to the Company's stockholders is determined by the Board and is dependent on a number of factors, including funds available for payment of dividends, the Company's financial condition and capital expenditure requirements except that, in accordance with the Company's organizational documents and Maryland law, the Company may not make dividend distributions that would: (i) cause it to be unable to pay its debts as they become due in the usual course of business; (ii) cause its total assets to be less than the sum of its total liabilities plus senior liquidation preferences; or (iii) jeopardize its ability to maintain its qualification as a REIT.
+The amount of the dividends paid to the Company's stockholders is determined by the Board and is dependent on a number of factors, including funds available for payment of dividends, the Company's financial condition and capital expenditure requirements, except that, in accordance with the Company's organizational documents and Maryland law, the Company may not make dividend distributions that would: (i) cause it to be unable to pay its debts as they become due in the usual course of business; (ii) cause its total assets to be less than the sum of its total liabilities plus senior liquidation preferences; or (ii) jeopardize its ability to maintain its qualification as a REIT.

-In March 2022, the Company and the Operating Partnership entered into a Sales Agreement with certain sales agents, pursuant to which the Company may offer and sell, from time to time, up to \$300 million of its common stock (the "ATM Program").
-No shares were sold under the ATM Program during the nine months ended September 30, 2023.
+In January 2024, the Company and the Operating Partnership implemented a \$300 million "at-the-market" equity offering program, pursuant to which the Company may offer and sell (including through forward sales), from time to time, shares of its common stock (the "2024 ATM Program").
+No shares were sold under the 2024 ATM Program during the three six months ended March 31, 2024 June 30, 2024.